8.5 Graph Legends

 - To modify thickness or color of the line around the legend object (Frame = Box or Shadow):

 - Click to select the legend object.
 Use the Line/Border Color button on the Style toolbar to edit line color.
 Use the Line/Border Width list to set the line width.
-Alternately, use the controls on the Properties dialog Frame tab to modify Border Width and Color.
+Alternately, use the controls on the Legend dialog's Frame tab to modify Border Width and Color.

 - Select the legend object, then drag one of the green handles.